paulOsinski/django-DefectDojo/docs/content/en/integrations/notifications.md

 ### Slack

 DefectDojo can send messages to a Slack channel.
 To configure Slack messaging, you will first need to create a new Slack app at https://api.slack.com/apps.

+This app can be created from scratch, or from a JSON manifest which includes all necessary scopes and bot functionality: https://documentation.defectdojo.com/files/slackManifest.json

 #### Scopes